scientific-python/blog.scientific-python.org/content/posts/matplotlib/pypalettes/index.md

 PyPalettes is primarily designed for `matplotlib` due to its **high compatibility** with the `cmap` argument, but one can imagine **much more**.

-For example, it also provides the `get_hex()` and `get_rgb()` functions that return a list of hexadecimal colors or RGB values that can then be used in **any context**: other Python visualization libraries (plotly, plotnine, altair), colorimetry, image processing, or anything that requires color!
+For example, the output of `load_cmap()` includes attributes like `colors` and `rgb`, which return lists of hexadecimal colors or RGB values.
+These can be used in **any context**—from Python visualization libraries like Plotly, Plotnine, and Altair to colorimetry, image processing, or any application that requires color!

 <br>